 Susan was almost out of law school by then.
 On breaks, she flew down to Florida to help Isadore and Alexei file papers and get them notarized, visit courts and talk with social workers, file for grants and baby-proof their house.
 Susan was in hundreds of thousands of dollars in student loan debt, but she always threw in a few bucks when Isadore and Alexei held fundraisers.

 Getting a kid was costly, and the couple did a lot of Kickstarters and peddled a lot of t-shirts to make it happen.
 It took for goddamned ever.
-It took longer and cost almost as much as Susan’s law degree.
+It took as long and cost almost as much as Susan’s law degree.
 And it wouldn’t pay off the same way the JD might.
 In fact, once you got the child, it cost even more money!
 Nearly a million over the course of its life, Susan had read.

 Isadore labored to remind Susan that “it” as not an ill-advised investment, she was a child.